 When the muscles of your neck spasm, there can be a broad range of contributing factors that lead up to the pain and loss of movement you’re experiencing.
 Sometimes, a muscle may spasm when trying to protect itself from overuse or instability.
 Muscles may also receive improper nerve signals causing them to spasm.
 Some of the most common reasons why this might be happening include:

-gentle stretches that target tight and tender muscles can help reduce spasm.
+Specific and gentle stretches that target tight and tender muscles can help reduce spasm.
 Finding stretches for the scalene and sternocleidomastoid (SCM) muscles may be particularly helpful.

 OTC pain relievers can help to ease symptoms of neck spasms by temporarily reducing inflammation.

-icing sore muscles is usually recommended in the first two to three days following an injury or neck spasm.
+Icing sore muscles is usually recommended in the first two to three days following an injury or neck spasm.
 Ice can numb sore, painful areas and help to cool down hot, inflamed areas.

-if your neck spasm has become chronic, heat therapy might soothe the pain and help you to regain normal range of motion if you have residual neck stiffness.
+If your neck spasm has become chronic, heat therapy might soothe the pain and help you to regain normal range of motion if you have residual neck stiffness.

-whether you identify tender areas on your own or visit a massage therapist, working on tense muscles and trigger points can bring you some relief.
+Whether you identify tender areas on your own or visit a massage therapist, working on tense muscles and trigger points can bring you some relief.

-One thing that the majority of causes of neck spasms outlined above have in common is the potential to be related to a spinal misalignment.
+One thing that the majority of causes of neck muscle spasms outlined above have in common is the potential to be related to a spinal misalignment.
 The area of the neck that is most vulnerable to shifting out of proper position is where the neck meets the base of the skull.
 The vertebra at this vital junction is called the atlas, or C1, and it is shaped differently from all the rest because it has a unique job to do.
 The atlas: